 If you are considering conducting research with Otago medical students, there is a process to undertake to ensure that our students are not overloaded with requests to take part in research or research that is inappropriate for our students.
 Please download and complete the form below and return it to Kelby Smith-Han in the early stages of your research planning.
 This process will be reviewed in 2018.

-The symposium focuses on sharing research in health professional education that staff and students at Otago Medical School have conducted and/or are looking at conducting in the future.
-The aim of the symposium is to show the diversity of medical education research undertaken at OMS combined with a providing a space to share research findings and ideas with each other as a School.
+The 2018 Medical Education Research Symposium was held on Wednesday 6 June, with a focus on sharing research in health professional education that staff and students at Otago Medical School have conducted and/or are looking at conducting in the future.
+The symposium showed the diversity of medical education research undertaken at OMS combined with a providing a space to share research findings and ideas with each other as a School.

-Since 2008, Otago has worked with the University of Auckland and Health Workforce New Zealand to collect information from medical students' demographics and career intentions and influences on entering medical school, and then at intervals after graduation.
-This information is used to monitor and guide workforce planning and curriculum development.
+Begun in 2005 under the auspices of the Medical Deans Australia and New Zealand, since 2007 the Universities of Otago and Auckland have worked with the support of Health Workforce New Zealand to collect information from medical students' demographics and career intentions and influences on entering medical school, and then at intervals after graduation.
+This data is used to explore student training pathways to guide curriculum development and in developing more accurate information for future medical workforce planning.

 CAPLE: Creating a Positive Learning Environment

-Based in the Bioethics Centre, the CAPLE project aims to work with clinical staff to improve teaching and learning, and the overall clinical workplace atmosphere to make a positive environment for learning for all.
-Involving multiple stakeholders, CAPLE takes a multi-disciplinary approach to bring about changes in workplace culture.
+Coordinated by Otago's Bioethics Centre, the CAPLE project aims to work with clinical staff to improve teaching and learning, and the overall clinical workplace atmosphere to make a positive environment for learning for all.